-- kernel_manager is an instance of a RemoteKernelManager class that is associated with the corresponding RemoteKernelSpec instance. - proxy_config is a dictionary of configuration values present in the kernel spec's json file.
+- kernel_manager is an instance of a RemoteKernelManager class. - proxy_config is a dictionary of configuration values present in the kernel spec's json file.
 These values can be used to override or amend various global configuration values on a per-kernel basis.
 See Process Proxy Configuration for more information.